jatang994/212-spring-2020/pa-03/readme.md

 This assignment is to be completed by teams of 1 or 2 students.
 The assignment is worth a total of **115 points**.
 If you have any questions, visit us during office hours and/or post those questions on Piazza using the appropriate folder tag.

-> The introductory portion (including all figures) of this writeup is based off the writeup for a COS 226 class assignment at Princeton University [link](http://www.cs.princeton.edu/courses/archive/fall17/cos226/assignments/8puzzle/index.html).
+> Credit: the introductory portion (including all figures) of this writeup is based off the writeup for a COS 226 class assignment at Princeton University ([link](http://www.cs.princeton.edu/courses/archive/fall17/cos226/assignments/8puzzle/index.html)).

 ### Square Puzzles
 -----